pseuxide/pseuxide.github.io/_posts/2023-12-06-calling_assembly_from_cpp.md

 }
 ```

-Yeah I initially thought of it.
+Well I initially thought of it.

 However, lord MSVC compiler doesn't allow us to levarage inline assembly with x64 target architecture.
-And one of its work arounds is using `.asm` file while i guess you can pull it off with shell code too yet it might get more complicated.
+And one of its work arounds is using `.asm` file while I guess you can pull it off with shell code too yet it might get more complicated.

 so the expected environment is:
 - Windows 10